Summary and recommendation

 The strategic alternative

 Google Analytics has no native SCIM.
-Automate offboarding, user access reviews, and license workflows across every app, including the ones without APIs.
-We maintain the integration layer underneath.
-You focus on judgment, not plumbing.
+That leaves a workflow gap in offboarding, access reviews, and license cleanup unless your team handles the app another way.
+Stitchflow builds and maintains the IT workflows your team still runs manually, across every app, including the ones without APIs.

 Quick SCIM facts